 Wet Lab Academy

 High school students have the opportunity to step away from the traditional high school chemistry curriculum at the Mercer Slough Environmental Education Center in Bellevue.
 Utilizing our state-of-the-art laboratory and field equipment, students perform scientific investigations taking advantage of the living laboratory of the Mercer Slough Nature Park.

 The Mercer Slough Environmental Education Center is located at 1625 118th Ave.
 SE, Bellevue, WA 98004.
 To register call (206) 443-2925.
 For updated schedule information visit http://pacificsciencecenter.org/Mercer-Slough/wetlab-academy-seminars.html or email questions to firstname.lastname@example.org.

 More than half of all kindergartners in our state are entering school without the social, emotional, physical and cognitive skills they need to be successful.
 Research shows that those who start behind often stay behind.
 The good news is that reading with kids on a regular basis can make a real difference.
 That's why we are inviting you to become a Volunteer Reader for United Way of King County.

-We're looking for friendly, responsible people to read with young kids—one-on-one (not group reading)—at select preschools, Head Start classrooms, and child care centers throughout King County.
+We're looking for friendly, responsible people to read with young kids—one-on-one (not group reading)—at select sites throughout King County.
 Volunteers are needed during weekday daytime hours, and need to be at least 16 years old.
 By committing to read 1 hour a week for a minimum of six months, you can have a profound impact on the lives and outcomes of young children in our community.

 Looking for other volunteer opportunities?

-Copyright 2000-2013 Washington Homeschool Organization
+Copyright 2000-2014 Washington Homeschool Organization